databio/markmeld/docs/basic_config.md

 - `jinja_template`: path to the jinja template, relative to the config file where it is defined.
 - `jinja_import_relative`: Set to `true` to make the jinja template relative to the importing file, rather than the working directory.
 Defaults to `false`.

-## Special variables

-You'll automatically have access to:

-- `{_today}` - Today's date in standard form (YYYY-MM-DD).
-- `{_now}` - Current time in seconds since UNIX epoch.
-- `{_frontmatter}` - A nicely priority-updated flat version of the yaml frontmatter across all provided `.md` files.
-The rationale here is that pandoc chokes if you provide multiple of the same key, but if you're importing files, then you could accidently include the same information multiple times.
-This way, these will get populated within markmeld, instead of making you handle that somehow in the jinja template.
-- `_md`, `_yaml` -- these provide the keyed content you specified in your `_markmeld.yaml` config